nhocconan/Ariane-Monitoring/README.md

 Quick Setup:

-- Create a Database with a User, Import the ariane.sql file
+- Create a Database with a User, Import the sql/ariane.sql file
 - Update /pages/config.php with your MySQL login details, your Timezone and your email for alerts.
 - Update agent.sh and install.sh with your URL (wget & curl)
 - Edit /pages/create_account.php, remove the exit()